A Collection of the Best Trails Across America

 We started the process over ten years ago by reaching out to the community and collecting a list of hundreds of trails.
 We then spent years running all of them, to see which met our criteria:

-• Can the trail be run in less than 24 hours or less?
+• Can the trail be run in 24 hours or less?

 • Would we recommend traveling across the country to run the trail?